 Do futures predict stock market prices?

 One common misconception about stock futures is that they can be used to predict where the stock market is headed.
-While it’s true that they can be used to hedge against downside risk or speculate on future movements in individual stocks or the broader market, it’s important to remember that stock futures are not an accurate predictor of where the stock market is headed in the future.
+While it’s true that they can be used to hedge against downside risk or speculate on future movements in individual stocks or the broader market, it’s important to remember that stock futures are not an accurate predictor of where the stock market is headed.

 Do stock futures predict prices for the next day?

-There is no clear answer when it comes to whether or not stock futures predict prices for the next day.
-Some investors believe they can be used as a predictor of future stock prices, while others believe they are only effective at hedging against downside risk.
+There is no clear answer to whether or not stock futures predict prices for the next day.
+Some investors believe they can be used to predict future stock prices, while others believe they are only effective at hedging against downside risk.
 However, there is no definitive evidence that proves either side is correct.

 Stock futures offer several benefits for investors, including: